allenkang92/allenkang92.github.io/_achievements/education.md

 ---
 layout: achievement
 title: Education
-categories: [education]
+category: [education]
 ---

-This is a placeholder for education category.
-List of education-related achievements will be shown here.
+This is a placeholder for the education category.
+Here you will find courses and workshops.

+## Courses
+- Data Structures and Algorithms

+## Workshops
+- Leadership in Technology